Education at UEA

 The main languages currently required by schools are French, German and Spanish.
 It is important that you are able to offer one of these languages, to be able to teach to A-level where possible but definitely to Key Stage 4/GCSE, and another to at least Key Stage 3, as being able to offer two mainstream languages greatly increases employability.

-Subject Knowledge Enhancement courses available, please see here for further details: Subject Knowledge Enhancement.
+Subject Knowledge Enhancement courses are available, please see here for further details: Subject Knowledge Enhancement.

 From February 2018, applicants are not required to have gained any prior experience within a school.